Best CRM for Construction Companies: 12 Tools Ranked for 2026

 What features should a construction CRM include?

-At minimum, a construction CRM needs customizable sales pipelines (to match your bid stages), contact management with company and project associations, activity tracking (calls, site visits, emails), and mobile access for field use.
-Beyond the basics, look for integration with your accounting software (QuickBooks, Xero), document storage for proposals and contracts, and reporting on bid win rates and revenue pipeline.
+At minimum, a construction CRM needs customizable sales pipelines that match your bid stages, contact management with company and project associations, activity tracking for calls and site visits, and mobile access for the field.
+Beyond the basics, look for QuickBooks or Xero integration, document storage for proposals and contracts, progress billing tied to milestones, and reporting on bid win rates and revenue pipeline.
 Platforms like Agiled add project management, invoicing, and client portals natively, which reduces the number of separate tools you need.

 How much does construction CRM software cost?